 Not only did you lose running fitness during your time off, but you also lost strength as well.
-Strength training and cross training are key as you plan to return to running.
-Supplement your lower mileage with cross training such as yoga, swimming, the elliptical, spin bike, or any other activity you can think of.
+Strength training and cross training are key as you plan to return to running and avoid re-injury.
+Supplement your lower mileage with cross training such as yoga, swimming, the elliptical, spin bike, or any other activity that you desire.

 As your cardio increases, you’ll need to make strength training a priority as well.
 Incorporate strength training on a regular basis to rebuild those running muscles and prevent injuries as you begin to increase your mileage.

 Try adding some squats, lunges, planks, hip lifts and more to your regular cool down or recovery routine.
 Including a few strength training exercises each day is a great way to stay strong as you start running again.